aclements/commuter/viewer/README.md

 Commuter viewer
 ===============

 This is a web-based interactive viewer for Commuter output files.

-Use `mkdb` to convert an `mscan --check-testcases` output database into the pre-processed format required by the viewer.
+You can use the simple pre-built viewer in `index.html` or build a specialized viewer using `viewer.js` and LINQ directly.

-This is primarily a JavaScript library from which you can quickly build a specialized interactive viewer.
-A demo of its use can be found in `demo.html` and `demo.js`.
-The demo assumes databases are present in `data/sv6.json` and `data/Linux.json`.
-For example, to generate the sv6 database from `mscan-sv6.out`, run the following in the `viewer/` directory:
+Before you can use the viewer, you must convert the output of `mscan --check-testcases` to a pre-processed format using `mkdb`.
+The demo viewer expects these databases to be present in `data/sv6.json` and `data/Linux.json`.
+For example, to generate these from `mscan-sv6.out` and `mscan-linux.out`, run the following in the `viewer/` directory:

     mkdir -p data
-    ./mkdb -o data --details mscan-sv6.out sv6
+    ./mkdb -o data mscan-sv6.out sv6

-Chrome users: Chrome cannot run the demo directly from the file system because it disallows XMLHttpRequest for local files.
-You can serve the local directory over HTTP using, for example:
+    ./mkdb -o data mscan-linux.out Linux

+(It's okay if you only generate one of these; the viewer will show whatever it can find.)

+Then, fire up a local web server:

-    python -m SimpleHTTPServer [port]
+    python -m SimpleHTTPServer 8000

+And point your web browser at http://localhost:8000 .